fajril/esdc-rules-documentation/RE20 - Material Balance.md

 return esdc.resources['gn']['mid'][-1] == new_resources
 ```

-### RE2021 - Oil Reserves: Current 3P must be consistent with previous 3P, all discprepancies, and production
+### RE2021 - Oil Reserves: Current 3P must be consistent with previous 3P, Change from Commerciality, and production

 Severity: `strict`